cap-js/mcp-server/README.md

 ## Usage

-Configure your MCP client (Cline, opencode, Claude Code, etc.) to start the server with command `cds-mcp`.
+Configure your MCP client (Cline, opencode, Claude Code, etc.) to start the server using the `cds-mcp` command.

-The following rules help guide the LLM to use the server correctly:
+The following rules help the LLM use the server correctly:

 ```markdown
 - You MUST search for CDS definitions, like entities, fields and services (which include HTTP endpoints) with cds-mcp, only if it fails you MAY read \*.cds files in the project.